 Competency 6 Engages with individuals, families, groups, organizations, and communities.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply theory to engage diverse client systems.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply knowledge of human behavior, person-in- environment, caritas, and other theoretical frameworks to engage diverse client systems.

 Competency 7 Assesses individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
-With whom will you do it?
-How long will you do it?
+Develop mutually agreed- Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Develop mutually agreed-upon intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within client systems.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence upon intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within client systems.
+Select intervention strategies based on assessment, research knowledge, and the values & preferences of clients & constituencies.

 Competency 8 Intervenes with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
-Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Choose and implement interventions to achieve practice goals and enhance capacities of client systems.
-Other: (To be identified by student)

-Competency 9 Evaluates practice with individuals, families, groups, organizations, and communities.
+Negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
 With whom will you do it?
 How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Select and use appropriate methods for evaluation of outcomes.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Facilitate effective transitions and endings that advance mutually agreed on goals.
+Choose and implement interventions to achieve practice goals.

+Competency 9 Evaluates practice with individuals, families, groups, organizations, and communities.
+Apply knowledge of human behavior, person-in- environment, caritas, and other theoretical Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence frameworks in the evaluation of outcomes.
+Select and use appropriate methods for evaluation of outcomes.

-Student:
+Student: Semester.

-Semester:

-By the signatures below, the student and Agency Field Instructor/Supervisor acknowledge that the Learning Plan and competency tasks have been developed by the student and approved by Agency Field Instructor (Supervisor) as appropriate for the field setting.
+By the signatures below, the student and Agency Field Instructor acknowledge that the Learning Plan and competency tasks have been developed by the student and approved by Agency Field Instructor as appropriate for the field setting.

-Student Signature: Date: Agency Field Instructor/Supervisor signature Date Agency Field Instructor/Supervisor signature: Date:
+Student Signature: Date: 6

+Agency Field Instructor Signature: Date: